youngesbill/snapchatAPI/README.md

 # Snapchat API with ALL endpoints
 Full Snapchat API using a new and complex tweak.

+If you have any question, don't hesitate to email me : youngesbilld@gmail.com

 You can use it to:
   - Create snapchat bots